yedivanseven/bestPy/README.md

 ...
 ```

-Importing the data into you project yould be as simple as ...
+Importing the data into you project can be as simple as ...
 ```python
 from bestpy.datastructures import UserItemMatrix

 file = '/path/to/your/transaction/file.csv'
 data = UserItemMatrix.from_csv(file)
 ```